arokettu/php-uuid/docs/factories.rst

 Sequences for UUIDv1, v6, v7, and ULID also enforce extra monotonicity for IDs created in the same millisecond/microsecond.
 There are no sequences for UUIDv3 and UUIDv5 because they are not sequential by nature.
-The sequences are designed to provide a continuous supply of IDs, advancing the timestamp when clock sequences overflow.
+The sequences are designed to provide a continuous supply of IDs, advancing the timestamp when counters overflow.
 All sequences implement ``Traversable``.

 ::